macmcmeans/localDataStorage/README.md

 individual scramble keys may be used per each *safeset/safeget* call.
 Scramble keys can be any value, and of any type (array, boolean, date, float, integer, etc.) Key values that have been *safeset* with an individual scramble key can always be retrieved, but cannot be reconstructed apart from the same individual scramble key with which they were obfuscated.
-The global scramble key is stored in the interface as a convenience, but individual scramble keys are not.
+As a convenience, the global scramble key is stored in the interface, but individual scramble keys are not.
 The global scramble key may be accessed using *setscramblekey/getscramblekey* methods.

 Scrambling is not encryption.
 For example, no attempt is made to conceal data lengths by artificially padding